 Such a mechanism has been proposed as an explanation for the co-localization in lymphocyte nuclei of the protein IKAROS and the genes of which it controls the expression, with centromeric heterochromatin.

 These diseases are generally the result of an alteration in the process of cell differentiation.

-In metastatic breast cancer, it has been shown that there is a decrease in the HP1 alpha protein, which is a protein that is usually localised in the heterochromatic regions of the chromosomes.
+- In metastatic breast cancer, it has been shown that there is a decrease in the HP1 alpha protein, which is a protein that is usually localized in the heterochromatic regions of the chromosomes.

-They can result from a defect in the condensation of the sex vesicle in male germ cells, leading to a sterility due to pachytene arrest of the meiosis.
+- They can result from a defect in the condensation of the sex vesicle in male germ cells, leading to sterility due to the pachytene arrest of the meiosis.